 - for people with income from 200% to 250% FPL, the annual out-of-pocket maximum is $5,200 per individual and $10,400 per family

 Table 1 shows the out-of-pocket maximum for the Silver plan for a family of four depending on the percentage of the FPL.
-FPL equal to $23,550 is assumed (2013).
+FPL equal to $23,850 is assumed (2014).
+The table is for states that approved Medicaid expansion.

 Table 1 also displays the increased Actuarial Value.
 Actuarial value is the percentage of medical costs the plan covers.
 Lower out-of-pocket maximum result in increased actuarial value.
 The actuarial value of the Silver plan (70%) is increased as follows: